Syncano/python-lib-examples/README.md

 ```

-Such query will find all restaurants which are 0.1 kilometers from point: latitude = 52.2297, longitdue = 21.0122.
+Such query will find all restaurants which are 0.1 kilometers from point: latitude = 52.2297, longitude = 21.0122
+- which in our examples will be `Pit Bull - London Steakhouse`

 You can also specify the miles there - if you prefer: